bedrocklinux/bedrocklinux-website/markdown/index.md

 All at the same time and working together mostly as though they were packaged for the same distribution.

+## {id="arch-kernel-missing-crossfs"} Arch Linux kernel results in missing crossfs entries
+<small>2021-05-14</small>

+The latest Arch Linux kernel, 5.12.3, appears to break Bedrock Linux.
+The symptoms appear to be missing `/bedrock/cross` entries.
+The issue is currently being investigated.
+For the time being, consider avoiding this kernel; either [use an older Arch Linux kernel](https://wiki.archlinux.org/title/Downgrading_packages), or get your kernel from another distro.

 ## {id="naga-plans"} Bedrock Linux 0.8 Naga development started
 <small>2020-10-20</small>